knepali/JavaScript_Game/README.md

 # SaveTheGoats

 # Purpose
-* This is a sample HTML5/JS/CSS game.
+* This is a sample HTML5/JS/CSS game developed with JavaScript.
 * Markup has been styled to be responsive, according to the device used to view the app.
 * It is intended as a demonstration of technical capabilities rather than design or helpful data.
 * It is still in working progress.